rnett/krosstalk/README.md

 server plugin, respectively.
 Plugins usually define their own interface or typealias that does this, i.e.
 `KtorKrosstalkClient`.
 Scopes are a mechanism to allow clients to modify requests depending on arguments and to allow servers to selectively match and extract data from requests.
 As such, their implementation will be plugin specific, requiring you to specify the scope type.
-More on that later.
+See the [Scope section](#scopes) for details.

 ## Methods